-Jackson Red Ground Trail Professional Review and Guide
+Jackson Red Ground Trail Professional Guide

 "Comprising 189,898 acres, Blackwater River is the largest of Florida’s three state forests.
 This forest is one of the most scenic but least known parts of Florida, and its hilly terrain and red soil are more reminiscent of Georgia than Florida.
 The stands of longleaf pines here are among the finest in the United States.
 There are two popular hikes here.
 The Jackson Red Ground Trail is the longer, following the route of General Andrew Jackson during his 1818 campaign in Florida.
 This is also a public hunting area.
 The white sand bottom, beaches, and sandbars contrast with the dark tannic water that gives the Blackwater River its name.